antoinechalifour/remix-hexagonal-architecture/README.md

 ![Cover](./doc/cover.png)

-This is a Remix application, you may want to check out the [Remix documentation](https://remix.run/docs).
+This is a Remix and Nest application, you may want to check out the [Remix documentation](https://remix.run/docs) and the [Nest documentation](https://nestjs.com/).

 ## Context